readysettech/docs-old/docs/guides/quickstart.md

     p100: 261.31
     ```

-    The Python app runs the query 20 times and prints the latency of each iteration as well as the query latency distributions (50th, 90th, 95th, 99th, and 100th percentile of latencies seen).
-Note the latencies seen when results are returned from the database.
+    Note the latencies when results are returned from the database.

 5. Run the same `JOIN` again, but this time against ReadySet: